 Fields: Early American literature, Atlantic colonialism, the early novel, feminist theory, political theory, aesthetics, transatlantic print culture, Caribbean literature, and early American drama.

-Recent Publications: New World Drama: Theatre of the Atlantic, 1660-1850, forthcoming from Duke University Press
+Recent Publications: New World Drama: Theatre of the Atlantic, 1660-1850, Duke University Press

 Current Projects: I study print and performance in the 18th-century Atlantic World.
 I’m interested in thinking about the theatre as a cultural commons; I’m also working on a project about geography, sex, race, and reproduction, especially in the early Caribbean.